learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/GDB_Debug.md

         Red Hat-based systems like Fedora: `sudo dnf install gdb`

     2. [macOS]:
-        If you do not downloa brew, you need to install:
+        If you do not download brew, you need to install:

         `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`